 The primary responsibility for sanitizing computer systems, electronic devices and media rests with the units, departments, or individuals that purchased them.
-Appropriate sanitization can be accomplished by one of the following methods (additional specific guidance for multiple devices is available on Safe Computing):
+Appropriate sanitization can be accomplished by one of the following methods (additional guidance is available on Safe Computing):

 Unit, Department, or Individual

-The university has licensed Active@KillDisk for secure wiping or sanitization of all university-owned storage media and devices that have maintained Restricted, High, or Moderate data.
-Satisfactory execution of this software results in media and devices meeting NIST (replaces former Department of Defense) compliance standards for data destruction, which then allows for the safe recycling or other disposition of the media.
+The university has licensed tools for secure wiping or sanitization of all university-owned storage media and devices that have maintained Restricted, High, or Moderate data.
+Satisfactory execution of this software results in media and devices meeting NIST compliance standards for data destruction, which then allows for the safe recycling or other disposition of the media.

 - Personally Owned Devices: Individual faculty and staff members who access or maintain sensitive institutional data on their personal devices in compliance with provisions of Security of Personally Owned Devices That Access or Maintain Sensitive Institutional Data (SPG 601.33) are required to securely wipe or sanitize such devices prior to their disposition.
-A freeware version of KillDisk that meets this requirement is available for use on personally owned devices.
-Alternatively, ITS Tech Repair Service offers a for-fee device sanitization service to members of the university community and U-M departments.
+For more information on tools and services available for personal devices, visit Safe Computing.
 It is strongly recommended to sanitize personal devices before disposal, transfer, or resale to protect personal information and data, even if never used to store U-M data.

 U-M Property Disposition

 Storage media declared by units as surplus must be sent to U-M Property Disposition for reuse, disposal or destruction.
-Property Disposition will use the enterprise licensed version of KillDisk to sanitize the media and charge the unit its standard fee per device or according to a service level agreement.
-Property Disposition will maintain the Certificate of Destruction.
+In the absence of a Certificate of Sanitization/Physical Destruction provided by the unit, U-M Property Disposition will assume that a device has not been properly sanitized.
+It will erase or destroy the device using appropriate tools and assess the unit its standard fee for such service according to a service level agreement.
+Property Disposition will maintain the Certificate of Sanitization/Physical Destruction.

 Physical Data and Device Destruction

-In instances where KillDisk is not possible to execute (e.g., hard drive is inoperable), hard drives should be physically destroyed using a NIST 800-88 certified physical destruction hard drive shredder, grinding device, or other media destruction process such as incineration or pulverizing.
-U-M Property Disposition maintains a contract with a third-party vendor which units can use, for a fee, to physically destroy hard drives and receive a Certificate of Destruction.
-Units are strongly discouraged from attempting to physically destroy a drive themselves with a hammer or similar tool.
+In instances where secure erasure is not possible (e.g., hard drive is inoperable), storage media should be physically destroyed using a NIST 800-88 certified physical destruction method.
+U-M Property Disposition maintains a contract with a third-party vendor, which units can use, for a fee, to physically destroy hard drives and receive a Certificate of Sanitization/Physical Destruction.
+Units are strongly discouraged from attempting to physically destroy storage media themselves.

 Copiers, Fax Machines, Scanners, and Printers